Jrendl/Job_applications/Resume_rolling.md

  -  Engageed 10-20 prospective students and parents in each tour and provided them with an introduction to the university.

 ### **IT Help Desk Specialist** - UMN IT (05/2020-08/2020)
- - **Supported** Alumni, Faculty, Staff, and Students with university-related **software and hardware issues**.
+ - **Supported** Alumni, Faculty, Staff, and Students with university-related **software and hardware issues**, Interacting with 30-40 customers daily.
- - Interacted with 30-40 customers daily via online chat, email, and phone calls.

 ### **Media and Technology Intern** - Edina Public Schools IT (05/2018-08/2018)
- - **Imaged, fixed, and maintained** over 100 district computers to prepare them for the next school year.
+ - Prepared over **100 district computers** for the school year through imaging, repairs, and maintenance.

 ## Technical Skills